Create a Keyboard Shortcut to Go to User Library Folder in Mac OS X

-Using keyboard shortcuts are often the fastest way to navigate around the filesystem in Mac OS X, but OS X 10.7 Lion doesn’t have a keyboard shortcut to access the user library directory by default.
-Here is how to add your own keystroke combo to immediately open the ~/Library folder:
+Using keyboard shortcuts are often the fastest way to navigate around the filesystem in Mac OS X, but new versions of MacOS and Mac OS X, including MacOS Mojave, High Sierra, Sierra, El Capitan, OS X 10.7 Lion, Mountain Lion, 10.9 Mavericks, 10.10 Yosemite, and later doesn’t have a keyboard shortcut to access the user library directory by default.

 - Click the ‘Keyboard Shortcuts’ tab and then click ‘Application Shortcuts’ from the left

 - Click the [+] plus icon to add a new keyboard shortcut, select Finder.app as the Application, then type “Library” exactly in the ‘Menu Title’ box

 - Select the box below to choose a keyboard combination, I chose Command+Option+Control+L but you can pick something else

 - Click “Add” and then click back to the Mac OS X desktop and hit your keyboard shortcut to confirm that the user Library directory opens